 Entrepreneurship can be a lonely endeavor, especially in the early days.

-Guy Raz is a compelling and curious host, adept at drawing out untold stories you won’t find on a company’s About page.
+Guy Raz is a compelling and curious host who is adept at drawing out the untold stories you won’t find on a company’s About page.

-The spin-off series How You Built That is also noteworthy, for its focus on innovative small businesses you may not have heard of.
+Their spin-off series How You Built That is especially noteworthy for its focus on the innovative small businesses you may not have heard of.

 Noteworthy episode: Honest Tea: Seth Goldman

 When it comes to business podcasts, you’ll likely find that you prefer certain hosts over others, or certain formats and lengths.
 But whatever your preference, podcasts can be helpful companions on your entrepreneurial journey.